-Reactivity See section 7

-Chemical Stability Unstable in the presence of incompatible materials.

-Product is considered stable under normal nandling conditions and nazardous polymerisation will not occur.

-powerful oxidants.

-Possibility of See section 7

-hazardous reactions

-Conditions to avoid See section 7

-Incompatible See section 7

-materials

-Hazardous See section 5

-decomposition

-products
+Reactivity See section 7 Chemical Stability Unstable in the presence of incompatible materials.
+Product is considered stable under normal handling conditions and hazardous polymerisation will not occur.
+Note: many of the salts of peroxo-acids are unstable or explosive and are capable of initiation by heat, friction or impact and all are powerful oxidants.
+Possibility of hazardous reactions See section 7 Conditions to avoid See section 7 Incompatible materials See section 7 Hazardous decomposition products See section 5